mijito-wx/vim-elixir-compiler/README.md

 4. Fix the errors and save the file again — the buffer will close automatically once the code compiles successfully.

-## Known Issues, planned improvements
+## Known Issues, further development

-*   Development is still in progress, and further improvements are needed.
+*   The debug window displays compilation errors for all project files, not just the one being edited.

 *   Compilation commands are hardcoded.
     The plugin compiles code using `mix compile`.